 At Old Cleeve we follow the 2014 National Curriculum (please see the parent's guide above for a more detailed explanation).
-Our staff have been inspired to plan a curriculum that engages and inspires pupils to learn new skills and acquire plenty of knowledge.
+Our staff have been trained to plan a broad and balanced enquiry-led curriculum that engages and inspires pupils to learn new skills and acquire plenty of knowledge.
 We want our children to enjoy their learning; develop enquiring minds, develop the personal qualities they need to be good citizens of the world, and develop a sense of their own nationality and culture, at the same time developing a profound respect for the nationalities and cultures of others.
 Most of all, we want our children to develop all the skills they will need in order to confidently face life in modern Britain.

 In Reception class the teaching follows the Early Years Foundation Stage Curriculum based upon the children’s interests.
 Because of this it will vary from year to year.
 Yearly Overviews are available by clicking on the links below.
 If you have any further questions about what your child is learning then please feel free to speak to your child’s class teacher.